 The Company operates a share option scheme (the "Scheme") for the purpose to attract, retain and motivate eligible participants who contribute to the success of the Group's operations.
-Eligible participants include full-time and part-time employees, executives, officers, Directors, business consultants, agents, legal and financial advisers of the Company and the Company's subsidiaries.
+Eligible participants include full-time and part-time employees, executives, officers, directors, business consultants, agents, legal and financial advisers of the Company and the Company's subsidiaries.
 The Scheme became effective on 27 April 2011 and, unless otherwise cancelled or amended, will remain in force for 10 years from that date.
+The Scheme had been expired on 26 April 2021 and the Company is processing a new share option scheme.